thierrygosselin/stackr/README.md

 * Use quality metrics inside available software (e.g. fastqc)

 **Step 2 Outliers**
-* Remove replicates
+* Remove replicates (I hope you have some).
-* Individual's metrics?
-Any outliers ?
+* Remove *de novo* assembly artifact, e.g. individuals with more than 2 alleles, by creating blacklist of genotypes with `summary_haplotypes`.
-* Use `find_duplicate_genome` to remove potential duplicated samples that went off your radar.
+* Remove potential duplicated samples that went off your radar, try `find_duplicate_genome`.
-* Use `filter_individual_het` to highlight outliers individual's heterozygosity that might represent mixed samples.
+* Highlight outliers individual's heterozygosity that might represent mixed samples with `filter_individual_het`.
+* Any other outliers with different individual's or markers metrics (reads/sample, etc) ?

 **Step 3 Pattern of missingness**
-* Remove *de novo* assembly artifact, by creating blacklist of genotypes with `summary_haplotypes`.
-* Use `missing_visualization` with and without the blacklist of genotypes to examine patterns of missingness in you dataset (there is a vignette for this step)
+* Use `missing_visualization` with/without your new blacklists (e.g. of genotypes, individuals) and with/without whitelist of markers to examine patterns of missingness in you dataset before more extensive filtering (there is a vignette for this step)
 * The trick here is to use the `strata` argument to find patterns associated with different variables of your study (lanes, chips, sequencers, populations, sample sites, reads/samples, etc).
 * Do you see a trend between your missing pattern and reads/samples ?
 Heterozygosity?
+* Do you need more sequencing?
+Do you have to re-run some lanes?

 **Step 4-5 Coverage and Genotype Likelihood**
 * Coverage is an individual metric.
 With most software you'll find allele and genotype coverage info.